-During the year ended December 31, 2022, \$6,250 of Convertible Debentures were converted to common shares resulting in \$5,691, representing the carrying value of the liability component of the Convertible Debentures, being transferred to share capital (note 14).
+During the year ended December 31, 2023, \$6,250 of Convertible Debentures were converted to common shares resulting in \$6,089, representing the carrying value of the liability component of the Convertible Debentures, being transferred to share capital (note 12).

-During the year ended December 31, 2023, \$6,250 of Convertible Debentures were converted to common shares resulting in \$6,089, representing the carrying value of the liability component of the Convertible Debentures, being transferred to share capital (note 14).
+During the year ended December 31, 2024, \$6,250 of the remaining principal of the Convertible Debentures were converted to common shares resulting in \$6,250, representing the carrying value of the liability component of the Convertible Debentures, being transferred to share capital (note 12).
+Upon the full extinguishment of the liability component of the Convertible Debentures, \$6,405 of the equity component of the Convertible Debentures was transferred to contributed surplus.